-The Accounting Officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the academy has delivered improved value for money during the year by:

-- Using internal staff to cover supply or absence whenever possible, reducing the cost of agency or additional staff - Support for children most impacted by the pandemic was continued using the Pupil Premium Grant and School Led Tutoring funding.
+- Using internal staff to cover supply or absence whenever possible, reducing the cost of agency or additional staff. - Support for children at risk of falling behind was provided using the Pupil Premium Grant and School Led Tutoring funding.
 The Pupil Premium Trustees ensured the funding was spent appropriately and benefitted the pupils involved.
 Targeted individual and small group support ensured we achieved improvements in progress for these children, and will be continued into next year.